 The 2018–19 Heath Survey showed that Indigenous males were more likely to have high measured blood pressure (25%) than Indigenous females (21%) (Figure 1.07.3).
 Indigenous males were also more likely to have high measured blood pressure that they did not report—76% compared with 74% for females (Table D1.07.3).

-The rate of high blood pressure for Indigenous adults based on both self-reported and measured data was similar in Remote areas (32%) and Non-remote areas (31%) in 2018–19 (Table D1.07.4).
-Using measured data only also showed the proportion of Indigenous adults with high blood pressure to be similar in Remote areas (22%) and Non-remote areas (23%) (Table D1.07.3, Figure 1.07.3).
+The rate of high blood pressure for Indigenous adults based on both reported and measured data was similar in remote areas (32%) and non-remote areas (31%) in 2018–19 (Table D1.07.4).
+Using measured data only also showed the proportion of Indigenous adults with high blood pressure to be similar in remote areas (22%) and non-remote areas (23%) (Table D1.07.3, Figure 1.07.3).

 Figure 1.07.3: Indigenous Australians aged 18 and over with measured high blood pressure (140/90 mmHg or higher), by sex and remoteness, 2018–19

-The 2018–19 Health Survey showed a number of associations between socioeconomic status and measured and/or self-reported high blood pressure.
+The 2018–19 National Aboriginal and Torres Strait Islander Health Survey showed a number of associations between socioeconomic status and measured and/or reported high blood pressure.
 Indigenous adults who: